 Need to display submission data from previous pages as a confirmation screen, etc?

 Quick troubleshooting the most commonly reported issues with your form's appearance, behavior, or submission of the form on the front end.

 - There is no unique URI segment per page at this time.

-- Users cannot jump ahead to different pages, only forward and backward 1 page.
+- Users cannot jump ahead to different pages, only forward and backward (if enabled) 1 page.

-Please note that editing existing submissions via the front end in multi-page AJAX forms will currently not work correctly.
-We hope to be able to resolve this issue in an upcoming release.
+- Editing existing submissions via the front end in multi-page AJAX forms will currently not work correctly.

-Multi-page forms cannot be started, stopped and returned to again at a later time to finish.
-The process has to be a continuous one, but the user has 3 hours before the form will timeout the submission.
+- To allow users to stop and return at a later time to complete the form, it will require use of the Save & Continue Later feature.
+Otherwise, the process has to be a continuous one, but the user has 3 hours before the form will timeout the submission.

 - If an earlier page contains file upload field(s), files will actually be uploaded before the form is officially submitted.

 Manual Submit Buttons in Multi-page Forms